BhowanKhawas/CMPN202-Journal/week4.md

 ## 4\.
 Final Project Completion Summary

-This section confirms that all deliverables for Weeks 1 through 4 have been successfully completed and documented.
+This section confirms that all deliverables for Weeks 1 through 4 have been completed and documented.

 | Phase | Week | Deliverable | Status | Key Evidence |
 | :--- | :--- | :--- | :--- | :--- |